 - Inspiring Ideas for Using Personalized QR Codes

-Things “To Do” and “Not To Do” When Working With Personalized QR Codes
+Things “To Do” and “Not To Do” on Your QR Code Campaign

 Ready to dive in?
-Here is another resource that will help you with personalized QR Codes: our check-list of things “to do” and “not to do.”
+Here is another resource that will help you with your QR Codes campaign: our check-list of things “to do” and “not to do.”

 ● Include clear instructions on how to download a QR Code reader with your QR Code